NuevoFoundation/workshops/content/python-turtle/_index.md

 ### HELP!
 Nothing shows up on the screen!

-If, after pressing **run**, you don't see anything on the screen, check to see if there is a **red x** beside the **console** tab (The **console** tab is right beside the **result** tab in the middle of the screen).
+If, after pressing **run**, you don't see anything on the screen, check to see if there is a **red x** beside the **console** tab (the **console** tab is right beside the **result** tab in the middle of the screen).
 If you do, you have encountered some errors!
 Please click the **console** tab and ask for help.
 Beware of the following when coding in python:

 1. Do not use any capital letters.
 2. Make sure that that none of the lines you have written so far start with any spaces.
-3. Ensure that the color that you have chosen is surrounded in quotation marks, and that the color is between the parentheses in `turtle.color()`.
+3. Ensure that the name of the color that you have chosen is surrounded in quotation marks, and that the color is between the parentheses in `turtle.color()`.

 {{% /notice %}}